 Thanks for joining me for another JDW blog post!
 I’m really enjoying sharing this new content with you each week, and I hope that you’re finding it fun and useful.
 (If so, perhaps you can leave a comment below!)

-In today’s post I’m sharing three exercises that you can do at home to release tight hips.
-These exercises will improve mobility in the hip joint, reduce aches and pains, and allow you to move more freely.
+Today, I’m showing you three exercises that you can do at home to release tight hips.
+Doing these will improve mobility in the hip joint, reduce aches and pains, and allow you to move more freely.

-These days it seems that everyone has a problem with their pelvis.
-Whether it’s weakness, strain, feeling tight, or being out of alignment, having a dud hip can put a real damper on how you feel physically.
+As a Pilates trainer, I see a lot of clients who have problems with their pelvis.
+Whether it’s weakness in the glutes, a strain in the psoas, being out of alignment, experiencing sciatica, pelvic-related back pain, or just feeling plain tight, having a dud hip can put a real damper on how you feel physically.

-Of course this is exacerbated by our daily habits; sitting for too long — guilty as charged — and not taking the time to stretch each day only makes things worse.
+Our daily habits exacerbate hip grief; sitting for too long and not taking the time to stretch each day only makes things worse.

 Here are some other factors that might be putting the grip in your hip: